-Prior to joining WMCHealth, Dr. Hutcheson served as Chief of Ophthalmology at Sidra Medical and Research Center and Weill Cornell School of Medicine in Qatar ,where she lead the Division of Pediatric Ophthalmology to create a regionally outstanding center for the care of pediatric eye disorders; including cutting edge surgical treatment, inpatient and neonatal ophthalmic services and care for children with complex needs.
+Prior to joining WMCHealth, Dr. Hutcheson served as chief of ophthalmology at Sidra Medical and Research Center and Weill Cornell School of Medicine in Qatar, where she led the Division of Pediatric Ophthalmology to create a regionally outstanding center for the care of pediatric eye disorders, including cutting edge surgical treatment, inpatient and neonatal ophthalmic services and care for children with complex needs.
 While at Sidra, Dr. Hutcheson also focused on humanitarian work.
 She led a team of 30 people to perform medical and surgical outreach in the Dominican Republic.
 She also led an exploratory trip to Nedjo, Ethiopia in partnership with Surgical Eye Expeditions (SEE), International.
 This trip provided medical and surgical care to adults and children.

-Dr. Hutcheson previously served as Associate Professor of Ophthalmology and Director of the Fellowship Research Program in the Division of Pediatric Ophthalmology at the Children’s National Medical Center in Washington, DC.
-During this time she ran a busy clinical and surgical practice in a tertiary care setting and academic medical center.
-Her department trained over 40 fellows in pediatric ophthalmology and over 100 ophthalmology residents and medical students.
+Dr. Hutcheson previously served as associate professor of ophthalmology and director of the Fellowship Research Program in the Division of Pediatric Ophthalmology at the Children’s National Medical Center in Washington, D.C.
+During this time, she ran a busy clinical and surgical practice in a tertiary care setting and academic medical center.
+Her department trained more than 40 fellows in pediatric ophthalmology and over 100 ophthalmology residents and medical students.
 Most of her former fellowship trainees have gone on to accomplished careers in academic medicine.

-Dr. Hutcheson is an experienced pediatric eye surgeon with over seventeen years of service, leadership, education and research in academic medicine.
-In addition, she has been the president of a charity organization that delivers surgical eye care in the developing world for over ten years.
+Dr. Hutcheson is an experienced pediatric eye surgeon with more than 17 years of service, leadership, education and research in academic medicine.
+In addition, she has been the president of a charity organization that delivers surgical eye care in the developing world for more than ten years.